wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 To get started with cross-chain messaging using Wormhole, first clone the [GitHub repository](https://github.com/martin0995/cross-chain-messaging){target=\_blank}.
 This repository includes everything you need to deploy, interact, and test the message flow between chains.

-This demo focuses on using the scripts, so it’s best to take a look at them, starting with `deploySender.js`, `deployReceiver.js`, and `sendMessage.js`.
+This demo focuses on using the scripts, so it's best to take a look at them, starting with `deploySender.js`, `deployReceiver.js`, and `sendMessage.js`.

 To configure the dependencies properly, run the following command: